NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual_java/metrics/index.md

 * This exercise is based on the following repository [repository](https://github.com/NovatecConsulting/opentelemetry-training/)
 * All exercises are in the subdirectory `exercises`.
 There is also an environment variable `$EXERCISES` pointing to this directory.
 All directories given are relative to this one.
-* Initial directory: `manual-instrumentation-java/initial`
+* Initial directory: `manual-instrumentation-metrics-java/initial`
-* Solution directory: `manual-instrumentation-java/solution`
+* Solution directory: `manual-instrumentation-metrics-java/solution`
-* Java/Spring Boot backend component: `manual-instrumentation-java/initial/todobackend-springboot`
+* Java/Spring Boot backend component: `manual-instrumentation-metrics-java/initial/todobackend-springboot`

-**Note:** If you have just previously finished the exercises for `traces` you can continue using the same source code.
-The handling of the meter API is similar to the tracing one.
-So you won't have to repeat all the initial setup steps, just fill in the deltas.

 The environment consists of one component:
 - Spring Boot REST API service